Skip to main content

 Cross-project view ✓

-Wide model availability (image, voice, code) ✓. breadth, not research depth
+Wide model availability (image, voice, code) ✓. stronger for broad assistant work

 Good to know: ChatGPT's strength on that row is genuine.
-If your work depends on it, that's the boundary.
+If your work depends on voice, image, code, or broad chat, that's the boundary.
 The Semantic Map's payoff is when 200 papers stop being a folder and start being a corpus you can re-project under different topic angles without re-reading.

 Citation-grounded answers

-Atlas produces claim-source-justification triples: the claim, the passage, and a one-sentence explanation of why the passage supports the claim.
-You can jump to the source paragraph, read the highlighted sentences, and check whether the reasoning holds.
+Atlas shows three things together: the claim, the passage, and why the passage supports it.
+You can jump to the source paragraph.
+Then you can read the highlighted lines and check the logic.

 AtlasChatGPT